 We aim to develop scientific understanding by creating opportunities for students to question what goes on around them.
-We explore what science and scientific endeavour are in order to put a human face on the relentless pace of progress.
+We explore what science and scientific endeavour are to put a human face on the relentless pace of progress.
 Students learn objectivity and scientific literacy whilst appreciating the need for greater public understanding.

-In Grade 11 and 12, as part of the IB Diploma Programme, students can choose to study Computer Science, Chemistry, Biology or Physics (SL or HL), Environmental Systems and Societies or Sports Exercise and Health Science (SL only).
+In Grades 11 and 12, as part of the IB Diploma Programme, students can choose to study Computer Science, Chemistry, Biology or Physics (SL or HL), Environmental Systems and Societies or Sports Exercise and Health Science (SL only).

 Our Approach to Learning

 Our students learn about the basic principles of each subject through a mix of theoretical and practical studies while also developing an understanding of the scientific skills essential for further study.
 They also learn how science is studied and practised and become aware that scientific research results can have good and bad effects on individuals, communities and the environment.

 Throughout their time at SJI International, we encourage our students to develop their investigative skills.
 They are inspired to think like scientists and are often challenged to use their scientific knowledge to explain observations and processes.
 We emphasise developing creativity in experimental design, enabling our students to establish the planning and manipulative skills necessary to create and perform practical investigations with accuracy and precision.
 Our ‘hands-on’ approach is designed to aid the development of students into excellent scientists and inspire in them a lifelong love of the subject.
 By utilising various means to engage a wide variety of learning styles, we strive to enable all students to reach their full potential.
 We want them to become responsible, self-motivated learners who take the initiative and seek to learn about the Sciences because we have helped them develop a curiosity and desire to know more.